How to turn company expertise into a recognizable body of thought

 Consider a cybersecurity company that identifies “decision latency” as a neglected source of risk: the time between recognizing a threat and authorizing a response.

 Over time, customers may begin to use the term internally.
 Sales teams may hear prospects refer to it.
-Analysts or partners may cite the framework.
+Analysts, partners, or peers may cite the framework.

-At that point, the company has done more than create content.
-It has contributed a useful concept to the market.
+At that point, the company has contributed a useful concept to the market.

 Frequent publication can maintain visibility.
 It may support search demand, campaign activity, customer education, and ongoing engagement.